voiceittech/VoiceIt2-Go/README.md

 #### Create Voice Enrollment

-Create audio enrollment for user with given userId(begins with 'usr_') and contentLanguage('en-US','es-ES', etc.).
+Create voice enrollment for user with given userId(begins with 'usr_') and contentLanguage('en-US','es-ES', etc.).
 Note: File recording need to be no less than 1.2 seconds and no more than 5 seconds

 ```go
 myVoiceIt.CreateVoiceEnrollment("USER_ID_HERE", "CONTENT_LANGUAGE_HERE", filePath);